claimvantage/absence-piechart/README.md

 ## Run locally
 To run the application on your localhost, do the following.

-1. Make sure you have Node Js installed.
+1. Make sure you have Node.js installed.
 The latest version can be downloaded [here](https://developers.google.com/chart/image/docs/making_charts)
 1. Clone this repo.
 2. In the Terminal application, type the following commands.
  * cd absence-piechart